PluginCafe/Cinema4D_Connector-Cinema4D_Plugin/README.md

 # Cinema 4D Connector - Cinema 4D Plugin

+> :warning: **As of Cinema 4D 2023.2, this plugin is no longer required and supported**, as its functionality has been integrated into Cinema 4D.
+For more information please read the [Cinema 4D Connector documentation](https://help.maxon.net/c4d/en-us/#html/5896.html#codeexchangesendtoIDE).

 Provides a plugin for Cinema 4D to exchange code between the Script Manager and external code editors.

 The solution is server-based and requires a matching implementation on the side of the code editor.
 Such matching implementation is being provided with the Visual Studio Code extension `Cinema 4D Connector`.